Cancel anytime

 History and Background

-The Bank of New York Mellon Corporation (BNY Mellon) was formed in 2007 from the merger of The Bank of New York (founded 1784) and Mellon Financial Corporation (founded 1869).
-It is one of the oldest banking corporations in the United States and among the world's largest custody banks and asset servicing companies.
+The Bank of New York Mellon Corporation (BNY Mellon) was formed in 2007 from the merger of The Bank of New York, founded in 1784, and Mellon Financial Corporation, founded in 1869.
+Its history encompasses significant roles in U.S. financial markets and global custody services.

 Core Business Areas

-- Investment and Wealth Management: Provides investment management, wealth management, and related services to institutions and high-net-worth individuals.
+- Investment and Wealth Management: Offers investment management and wealth management services to institutions and high-net-worth individuals.

 Leadership and Structure